 Ticwatch E — $130

 Movboi’s new Ticwatch E is one of the most affordable smartwatches that you can buy, and it’s been a surprise hit.
 This budget-friendly wearable costs less than some fitness trackers, yet boasts a full suite of Android Wear 2.0 functionality for use with a wide variety of great apps.
 It includes Google Assistant, which allows you to reply to messages, ask questions, set reminders, and more using easy voice commands.
-It also as a decent battery life, but you will have to charge it for at least two hours prior to use.
+It also has a decent battery life, but you will have to charge it for at least two hours prior to use.

-VTech Kidizoom DX2 — $44
+VTech Kidizoom DX2 — $57

 If you know a young techie who would love his or her own smartwatch, then VTech’s Kidizoom DX2 is just the ticket.
 This cheap smartwatch wearable comes loaded with 55 digital and analog watch faces to teach kids how to tell time.
-There are also wrist-based built-in features like a pedometer, gyroscopic motion sensor for games, and two cameras for taking videos and photos.
+There are also built-in wrist-based features like a pedometer, gyroscopic motion sensor for games, and two cameras for taking videos and photos.
 The included USB cable can be used to charge the watch, download new games and clock faces from the VTech Learning Lodge, and upload pics and video clips to your computer or SIM card.

 Amazfit Bip — $80

 If you’re looking for a super-affordable, no-nonsense budget smartwatch, consider the new Amazfit Bip.
 The rugged Bip ditches most bells and whistles in favor of a low-cost, no-frills sports watch design that’s perfect for active users looking for something more than your standard digital watch (think G-Shock with a heart rate monitor, a customizable face, and smart connectivity).